sergeballif/sergeballif.github.io/_posts/2016-07-05-g-o-d-vs-steinitz.md

 Could it be Lasker?
 That upstart was entirely too full of himself.
 Their world championship match was only 4 months away.
 Steinitz had agreed to lower the prize money for their upcoming match because Lasker had been unable to secure the funds.
 If he had $600 to spare, then it certainly shouldn't be used on a frivolous attempt to embarass Steinitz.
 Perhaps the idea was to undermine his confidence before their match.
 Regardless, there was only one way to parry the threat of this attack; it was time to crush Deos.

 With fewer pieces on the board the game would now come down to who could calculate the best.
 Soon Golding returned with that stupid grin on his face.
 No doubt he was in on this sham game.
 Moves followed.
 If anything the pace accelerated, which was fine with Steinitz.
-After all Deos was losing time to think each move due to the delay when Golding was traveling.
+After all, Deos was losing time to think each move due to the delay when Golding was traveling.

 Steinitz managed to trade off the remaining rooks (25. ..
 Re2 26.Re1 Kf7 27.Qh4 Rxe1+ 28.Qxe1).
 Yet his frustration grew.
 Steinitz's initiative was shrinking with each move.
 It didn't matter if he was up a pawn if that pawn gave no advantage.
 It might be time to play the game away from the chessboard.
 If a trap was laid for Steinitz, then perhaps he should set it off early.
 For the last several moves Steinitz had watched Golding's path as he arrived for his turn and as he retreated to relay Steinitz's move.
 Each time Golding appeared out of a nearby alleyway walking purposefully with his long strides.
 Each time Deos's inevitable blunder refused to appear.
-Steinitz made up his mind that after the next move he would follow Golding.
+Steinitz made up his mind that after the next move he would follow Golding to learn more about the enigmatic Mr. Deos.

 Golding returned and moved his queen to avoid an exchange of the queens.
 Steinitz replied almost immediately with an innocent shuffle of his bishop (28. ..
 Qf5 29.Bc1).
-He smiled, inclining his head in a nod to Golding as Golding stood with his smug face and exited.
+He smiled, inclining his head in a nod to Golding as Golding stood with his smug smile and exited.

 ![board on move 29]({{site.baseurl}}/images/Move29.jpg)

 Steinitz was neither stealthy nor inconspicuous, and he knew it well.
 He was still unsure where or who his adversary was, so it was important to him not to play his hand too quickly.
 He would follow Golding on this move to see where Golding went after the alley.
 Steinitz could follow again after the next turn to trace the next leg of the journey if needed.
 If he proceeded carefully by degree to follow Golding then perhaps he could find the location and identity of the mysterious Mr. Deos without revealing that he was on to him.
 Steinitz pictured the scene in his mind of confronting his adversary about his duplicity.
 Could it be that several chess players had collaborated together to play against him?
-That might explain the lack of blunders and overall quality of play.
+That might explain the strange correspondence format and account for the lack of blunders and overall quality of play.
 It was just the type of thing Zukertort would do.

 Steinitz peeked into the alley ready to rush around the corner.
 A dark shape blocked his view, and he stopped his momentum just in time as he realized it was a man.
 Steinitz quickly withdrew his head as he recognized the briefcase at the man's feet.
 It was Golding standing with his back to the wall.